hunteradams10/TikTalk-Client/README.md

 ## Reflection

 It was a huge joy and a huge challenge to build this application, but Hunter Adams and Su Zhang are very proud of it.
-We found out that we didn't have enough time to implement every feature that we wanted to, but intend to add these in future.
-The project-management, although it was a lifesaver, was a little bit cumbersome in its details and the PR card-numbering system was largely abandoned on the front-end, due to the amount of fixes and changes that needed to be made and the time limit in which to make them.
+We found out that we didn't have enough time to implement every feature that we wanted to (such as a lightmode, drop-down for responsive Chats column), but intend to add these in future.
+The project-management, although it was a lifesaver, was a little bit cumbersome in its details and the PR card-numbering system was largely abandoned on the front-end, due to the amount of fixes and changes that needed to be made and the time limit in which to make them... and also some forgetfulness.
 The teamwork and communication, however, was almost flawless.
 Su and Hunter stayed in constant communication every step of the way.
 Due to the enormity of the front-end, Su and Hunter decided to work together on it once the back-end was finished, and this contributed enormously to the product being completed by the due date.
 The developers are enormously proud of their work.